-Energy-efficient improvements are worthwhile investments.
+Energy-efficient home improvements are worthwhile investments.
 First, they can cut down your costs by up to 40 percent, saving you hundreds of dollars on your utility bills every year.
 Second, going green at home means you’re helping heal the planet.
+An energy-efficient home means lowering your carbon footprint; lowering your costs and improving your standard of living.

 If your home is over fifteen years old, it’s time to replace your appliances with energy-efficient ones.
 Air conditioners, boilers, furnaces, etc. that were made more than a decade ago likely don’t meet today’s standards.
 They’re also using up more energy than necessary.

 Since appliances account for 13 percent of your energy use, you should pay attention to when your appliances are set to “expire”.
-If you’ve hired a property manager, they’ll be able to help you keep track of your appliances’ lifespan.
+Get property management services to help you keep track of your appliances’ lifespan.

 Replace your appliances as needed.
 If possible, choose appliances that have the Energy Star rating.
 The star rating means that the product satisfies federally mandated standards on energy efficiency.